sh3llpwn/SHELLCTF_2021/Web/login/README.md

 5. We paste the hash in https://crackstation.net/ and get the password : ir0nm4n

-6. Loging in with these creds gives the flag hurray.
+6. Loging in with these creds gives the flag.